uwrov/Training-Project/Part 3/publisher/README.md

 # Publisher - key_input.py

 We need to somehow get data to our robot.
-ROS uses a publisher/subscriber model, where publisher programs will publish messages to topics, and subscriber programs will recieve data from those topics.
+ROS uses a publisher/subscriber model, where publisher programs will publish messages to topics, and subscriber programs will receive data from those topics.

 This is a simple publisher which will take in user input and translate that to how fast it wants a robot to go.